Vorakor/ngx-generic-wizard/projects/ngx-generic-wizard/README.md

 -   Move repo to workspace repo.
 -   Create new sub-repo for this lib.
 -   Add ngx-dynamic-forms as another sub-repo for workspace.

+## Notes

+If you accidentally installed version 0.1.0 of NgxGenericWizard, please install a later version as that version will not work.